 Adams Morgan/14th Street

-13. Pork lychee salad
+Pork and lychee salad

 This dish really put Rose’s Luxury on the map.
-A map that everyone seemingly has because the lines are as long as ever to try Aaron Silverman’s food.
+A map that everyone seemingly has, because the lines are as long as ever to try Aaron Silverman’s food.
 Maybe if you divulge your impending death situation, some nice Midwesterner will let you cut in.
 Aaron’s magic bowl contains pork sausage, plump lychees, creamy coconut, habanero peppers, and herbs.